BaseMax/ComposeDockerNginxPHP/README.md

 And finally start project with running docker compose file.

 > **Warning**
-> In all the above steps you must have `root` access to servers
+> In all the above steps you must have `root` access to servers.

 ## License